The Insider’s Guide to Real Estate / Pricing Concepts

 Learn how to price your own home

-The cost of mispricing your home can be significant for an individual homeowner.
-While commissions have a well-deserved reputation for needlessly eating up net proceeds, mispricing can cost you even more than a 6% commission on its own.
+The cost of mispricing your home can be significant for a homeowner.
+While commissions have a well-deserved reputation for needlessly eating up net proceeds— the money you take home after exiting escrow from a home sale— mispricing can cost you even more than a 6% commission on its own.
 And while there are many ways to go wrong with pricing as we detail below, nothing is more deadly to a seller's financial return and net proceeds than an intentionally created multiple offer situation using artificially low pricing.

 It’s been shown time and time again in the academic research that brokers and agents talk owners down on price.
 And there are no lower prices than the ones that cause buyers to race in with offers in a huge rush.
 However, the problem is that other serious buyers get left out, and multiple offer situations lead to lower prices when the dust settles after the scramble.